HamidRezaSepehr/Cool-Tool/README.md

 ## Web Development
 [Varvy] (https://varvy.com)  Does your site follow the Google webmaster guidelines?

+### Plugins
+[Adaptive Backgrounds] (http://briangonzalez.github.io/jquery.adaptive-backgrounds.js) A jQuery plugin for extracting dominant colors from images and applying it to its parent.

 ### Themes & templates
 [HTML5 UP] (http://html5up.net)  Responsive HTML5 and CSS3 site templates.